-Through our detailed research and strategic advise, we help clients build their programs and policies on a solid evidence base.
-We base our work on the premise that people with little access to resources or education are most vulnerable to human rights violations and exploitation.
-In our work, we therefore put an emphasis on the rights and issues of groups that are prone to be excluded, such as women, youth, the rural or urban poor and those populations negatively affected by corporate sector practices.
-We have built a particular expertise on the economic, social and legal barriers which people face in accessing justice and have dedicated specific attention to opportunities for justice in the value chains of the extractives, financial, food and garment sectors.
+Through our detailed research and strategic advice, we help clients build their policies and programs on a solid evidence base.
+We base our work on the premise that people with little to no access to resources are often most vulnerable.
+In our work, we therefore put an emphasis on the issues of groups that are prone to be excluded, such as women, youth, migrants, human rights defenders and the rural and urban poor.

 Areas of Expertise

 - Accountability for Human Rights Violations and a Thriving Civic Space

 - Accountability for human rights violation is critical for the prevention and for the achievement of inclusive development.
 Dimes believes that to achieve accountability, both an effective governance system and a thriving civic space are needed.
 We therefore support the development of mechanisms in which duty bearers (public or private) are accountable for human rights violations, and policies that are consistent with international human rights standards.
 In doing so, we work on efforts that combat the backlash against civil society and builds the capacity of women’s and human rights defenders.

 - Responsible and Inclusive Finance